 COM210 Perspectives on Communication in Culture (4)-Tracks status of rhetorical theory and practice in cultural formations of Western tradition from classical times to present.
 Explores how symbolic actions mediate cultural traditions and practices, disclosing sensibilities of justice, excellence, knowledge and prudence.
 (Alternate years.
-Offered 2008-09.)
+Not offered 2009-10.)